-Analysis of the data provides insights into Northwood Tech students and staff.
-Key findings from the data uncovered strengths and opportunities related to equity and inclusion at the College.
-The table below summarizes these findings.
+Analysis of the data provides insights into WITC students and staff.
+Key findings from the data informed strengths and opportunities related to equity and inclusion at the College.
+The table below summarizes WITC's strengths and opportunities.

-Northernord World Decides and Inc. · Northwood Tech's Equity and Inc lus ion Strengths and Opportunities 15 Northwood Tech had a higher percentage of enrollments and graduation of American Indian, Asian, Black, Hispanic, Multi-racial, and Total Minority populations compared to the total district population for 2018-2019.
+WITC's Equity and Inclusion Strengths and Opportunities Strengths of the institution Opportunities for growth WITC had a higher percentage of enrollments and graduation of American Indian, Asian, Black, Hispanic, Multi-racial, and Total Minority populations compared to the total district population for 2018-2019.
 In FY19, Perkins V numbers showed 62.5% of our population as female with only 5.56% NTO enrollments and 37.5% of our population as male with 18.55% NTO enrollments.
-This indicates that males are much more likely, and possibly comfortable, to enroll in and pursue a non-traditional field or occupation at Northwood Tech. ch Strengths Northwood Tech increased the percentage of enrollments of American Indian, Asian, Black, Hispanic, Multi-racial, and Total Minority populations compared to previous year. rtunities Northwood Tech will seek alternative ways to push information out to students to make sure they know about and utilize the support systems that are available.
-Northwood Tech Northwood Tech troubleshoots student issues and makes support programs available through the work of great staff and standardized processes.
-Growth Oppor Northwood Tech will improve outreach to the Hispanic population as this is the only race/ethnicity group that is underrepresented compared to the local workforce.
-The College will learn about barriers and add appropriate supports for improving Hispanic student program completion rates.
-Northwood Tech has services in place for underrepresented populations like military veterans and people with disabilities.
-Northwood Tech will implement strategies to recruit more diverse staff and faculty to better represent the student body and reflect the local workforce.
-Northwood Tech provides financial and other supports for students who are disadvantaged.
-The College will identify barriers that could explain why certain minority students are underrepresented in high-wage programs.
+This indicates that males are much more likely, and possibly comfortable, to enroll in and pursue a non-traditional field of occupation at WITC.
+WITC increased the percentage of enrollments of American Indian, Asian, Black, Hispanic, Multi-racial, and Total Minority populations compared to previous year.
+WITC needs to find alternative ways to push information out to students to make sure they know about and utilize the support systems that are available.
+WITC does a great job of troubleshooting student issues and making support programs available through the work of great staff and standardized processes.
+WITC has a need to recruit more Hispanic students as this is the only race/ethnicity group that is underrepresented compared to the local workforce.
+The College will remove barriers and add supports for improving Hispanic student program completion rates.
+WITC will work diligently to recruit more diverse staff and faculty to better represent the student body and reflect the local workforce.
+The College will identify underlying barriers that could explain why American Indian students are underrepresented in highwage programs.

-Northwood Technical College (Northwood Tech District) serves a 10,500 square mile, 11 county area in Northwest Wisconsin.
-The service area is mostly rural with small communities throughout the region.
-To reach people who live throughout the district, Northwood Tech provides service at four comprehensive campuses, three outreach centers, and an administrative building.
-In addition, the college has worked to extend access and flexibility through online and hybrid offerings where practical.
-Northwood Tech's undergraduate programs are designed for students to be hired upon graduation.
+Wisconsin Indianhead Technical College (WITC District) serves a 10,500 square mile, 11 county area in Northwest Wisconsin.
+The service area is mostly rural with-small communities throughout the region.
+To reach people who live throughout the district, WITC provides service at four comprehensive campuses, three outreach centers, and an administrative building.
+In addition, the College has worked to extend access and flexibility through online and hybrid offerings where practical.
+WITC's undergraduate programs are designed for students to be hired upon graduation.

-The estimated total population of Northwood Tech's service area is 317,839 (ACS Demographic & Housing Estimates; 2018 American Community Survey 5-Year Data Profile; Table ID: DP05).
+The estimated total population of WITC's service area is 317,839 (ACS Demographic & Housing Estimates; 2018 American Community Survey 5-Year Data Profile; Table ID: DP05).
 This section will provide selected descriptive characteristics of district residents.
-In addition, it will provide an introductory analysis of various demographic groups and how they are reflected in Northwood Tech's student body and graduates.
+In addition, it will provide an introductory analysis of various demographic groups and how they are reflected in WITC's student body and graduates.
 Racial or Ethnic Minority status, Gender, and Disadvantaged status are the primary demographic groups that will be discussed.